avinashkarhana/ibm-log-analysis-log-export/README.md

     # Update this with your instance's Service Key (API) for the IBM Log Analysis Instance
     service_id = ""

-    # Update this this to specify time Frame for which you want to Export Logs.
+    # Update this to specify the time frame for which you want to Export Logs.
 Note: This is in Numeric Unix Timestamp - NUMERIC
     from_timestamp = 1697288400
     to_timestamp = 1697293800